trezanik/isochrone/docs/building_for_windows-xp2003.md

 	_This resolves two linker missing imports without needing to touch the source code_
 - Linker additional dependencies => remove `m.lib`, add `ole32.lib;strmiids.lib;winmm.lib;`

+Build fix - x64-only:
+- Source modification required (unsure why not for x86?).
+This is because they used inline within a source that's needed in another translation unit..
+1) Cut lines 55-93 from `ALu.c`, and paste to overwrite lines 17+18 in `alu.h` _(replace inline declaration with implementation)_
+2) Copy lines 94-95 from `alMain.h`, and paste at line 12 in `alu.h` _(duplicate missing definitions)_

 #### Editing Project Files